#Beyonce Ordered Off A Menu, And The Internet Can't Handle It

 – Daily Mail Celebrity (@DailyMailCeleb) April 29, 2017

-As Beyoncé and Jay Z are looking to buy a dream home in Los Angeles before the “Formation” hitmaker gives birth to their twins, the couple are struggling to find their ideal house below the $80 million price range.
+As Beyonce and Jay Z are looking to buy a dream home in Los Angeles before the “Formation” hitmaker gives birth to their twins, the couple is struggling to find their ideal house below the $80 million price range.

-According to real estate sources cited by TMZ, Beyoncé and Jay Z have spent several years trying to buy a home that wouldn’t break their budget.
+According to real estate sources cited by TMZ, Beyonce and Jay Z have spent several years trying to buy a home that wouldn’t break their budget.
 Though that doesn’t mean the two aren’t checking homes above $80 million.

-In fact, just last month Beyoncé and Jay Z looked at a Bel Air home that costs $135 million!
+In fact, just last month Beyonce and Jay Z looked at a Bel Air home that costs $135 million!
 But the couple didn’t buy that house.

-Beyoncé and Jay Z are reportedly still looking at homes in Los Angeles, and the two seem intent on finding the house below the $80 million price range.
+Beyonce and Jay Z are reportedly still looking at homes in Los Angeles, and the two seem intent on finding the house below the $80 million price range.

-While there are certainly plenty of luxury houses in L.A. below that price range, Beyoncé and Jay Z want the best of the best.
+While there are certainly plenty of luxury houses in L.A. below that price range, Beyonce and Jay Z want the best of the best.
 Forbes reported last year that Bey and her husband were the highest-paid celebrity couple, earning an impressive $107.5 million in 2015 alone.

-[Featured Image Collaboration includes photos by Christopher Polk/Getty Images, Larisa Blinova/Shutterstock]
+[Featured Image Collaboration by Christopher Polk/Getty Images, Larisa Blinova/Shutterstock]